Skip to main content

 Use current primary policy docs, not summary copy, and keep a rail-level evidence pack with source URL, date, covered claim types, dispute path, and refund components.
 For PayPal, confirm the Resolution Center workflow, the 180 days dispute window, and that eligibility is decided by PayPal.
 This is the simplest way to avoid overpromising.

-There is no universal ranking from these policy excerpts alone.
-From these excerpts, PayPal explicitly documents claim types, dispute workflow through the Resolution Center, and an average 14 days claim-settlement timeline.
+There is no universal ranking across these platforms.
+PayPal explicitly documents claim types, dispute workflow through the Resolution Center, and an average 14 days claim-settlement timeline.
 Cash App says payments are instant and usually cannot be canceled, and Zelle says it does not offer purchase protection and recommends not using the service with people you do not know.

 Keep the claim narrow and method-specific.
 Name the covered method, link to the current policy, and state that protection applies only to eligible transactions.
 Avoid blanket statements like "all payments are protected" until policy validation is complete.